Skip to main content

 When is the off-season?
 For Caribbean cruises, it's usually in the fall, winter, and early spring.
 Once spring break creeps up, prices tend to begin to increase.
 This doesn't mean you won't find a deal during May, though!

-If you're hoping to score an upgrade (or lower price) or a cruise to Alaska, look at cruises at the beginning and end of any given season.
+If you're hoping to score an upgrade (or lower price) or a cruise to Alaska, look at cruises at the beginning and end of the season—usually May and October.

 Read more: What to know before booking a cheap cruise